Paddy Ryder: Early life

+Ryder is of Noongar heritage and was raised in Geraldton, Western Australia.
+He began playing junior football with the Rover Football Club at Greenough Oval.

 Ryder was part of the AFL under-18 All-Australian team and represented Australia in the under-18 international rules in Ireland.
 Prior to being drafted, he played in the West Australian Football League (WAFL), playing for the East Fremantle Football Club.

 AFL career

 Essendon (2006–2014)

-Essendon secured Ryder with its first selection in the 2005 AFL Draft, which was the seventh pick in the league.
+Essendon secured Ryder with its first selection in the 2005 AFL draft, which was the seventh pick in the league.